coderefinery/manuals/instructor-intro.md

 * Especially go over the examples when preparing.

-* Have a chat with someone else (probably another instructor or experienced helper) before teaching.
+* Have a chat with someone else (probably another instructor or expert helper) before teaching.
 We encourage this for everyone, even experienced instructors, to better transfer knowledge among each other and stay up to date with the latest developments.